The LCLStream Ecosystem for Multi-Institutional Dataset Exploration: Software Infrastructure

 In addition to the above network callbacks, the job also sends its stdout and stderr to logfiles.
 These can be read from the filesystem or, if the job is managed by Psik-API, via fetching or tailing the logfile.

 Similar to Globus Compute,\cite{globuscomput,globuscomput2} the API listener can be run by individual users on a compute cluster's login node.
-Alternatively, on Oak Ridge's Frontier system, we run it on a Kubernetes pod with network access to the HPC cluster's job scheduler and filesystem.\cite{slate} Differing from Globus compute, communications pass directly from the user to the Psik-API, bypasing a cloud services.
+Alternatively, on Oak Ridge's Frontier system, we run it on a Kubernetes pod with network access to the HPC cluster's job scheduler and filesystem.\cite{slate} Oak Ridge is also implementing S3M API.\cite{s3m} As a client application, Psi-k can send jobs to this API, as well as to the NERSC Superfacility API\cite{enders_cross-facility_2020} and Globus compute.\cite{globuscomput2} Differing from Globus compute, communications pass directly from the user to the Psik-API, bypasing a cloud services.

 As an HTTPS server, user authentication for Psik-API can be handled several different ways.
 The simplest and most secure is to enable mutual TLS using the certified package.
 This requires signing user certificates, however, and not all centers are set up to do this at present.
 It is also possible to use a reverse proxy to access Psik-API and pass user details in the HTTP header.
 OLCF Slate uses this method, since Slate provides its own HTTPS termination and authentication scheme for users based on center-issued RSA tokens.